upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 Studies of large-scale and distributed development show that work is often partitioned across organizational and geographical boundaries, leading to partial and localized views of the system ([Herbsleb & Mockus, 2003](../resources/bibliography.md#herbsleb-mockus-2003); [Tamburri et al., 2018](../resources/bibliography.md#tamburri-etal-2018); [LaToza & Myers, 2010](../resources/bibliography.md#latoza-myers-2010)).
 As actors change over time, these fragments are recombined imperfectly, if at all.

 Fragmented understanding is not necessarily a failure of coordination or competence.
 It is a structural consequence of the problem space.
-However, it limits the ability to reason about the system as a whole, particularly when making decisions that span components, teams, or organizational boundaries.
+However, it limits the ability to reason about the system as a whole, particularly when making decisions that span components, teams, or organizational boundaries, and when assessing the consequences of change beyond local modifications.

 ## Misalignment Between Intent and Realization

+When understanding of the software system is fragmented across actors, artifacts, and time, divergence between intended direction and realized structure can emerge without being immediately recognized.

 Over time, software systems may diverge from their original intent, even when they continue to function and deliver value.
 Strategic goals, architectural principles, or quality objectives articulated at one point in time may no longer be reflected in the system’s realized form.

 This misalignment often emerges incrementally, through a sequence of locally rational changes made under evolving constraints.
 No single modification may appear problematic in isolation, yet their cumulative effect can lead to a system whose structure and behavior no longer correspond to its stated or assumed intent ([de Silva & Balasubramaniam, 2012](../resources/bibliography.md#de-silva-balasubramaniam-2012); [Garcia et al., 2013](../resources/bibliography.md#garcia-etal-2013)).